apache/spark/TESTING.rst

 Adding a New System Test
 --------------------------

-We are working on automating system tests execution (AIP-4) but for now system tests are skipped when tests are run in our CI system.
+We are working on automating system tests execution (AIP-4) but for now, system tests are skipped when tests are run in our CI system.
 But to enable the test automation, we encourage you to add system tests whenever an operator/hook/sensor is added/modified in a given system.